Razpudding/socketio-chat-app/README.md

-# Socket.io Tragedy of the commons chat app
+# Tragedy of the commons chat app

-A chat app that fades out words as they beome more common within the app, forcing users to use original language and to expand their vocabulary less their words fade into the meaningless chatter of interactions with a predestined linear path.
+A chat app built using the socket.io library that fades out words as they beome more common within the app, forcing users to use original language and to expand their vocabulary.
+If they don't, their words become void of color, like the meaningless day-to-day chatter is void of meaning.

 This repo serves as the basis for an educational tool designed to teach students about realtime web application development.